jethanivijay/DevopsWithGithub-Hands-on-Labs/README.md

 # DataOps on MySQLDB

-# This Lab is intended to use Github Actions workflow for Creation of Azure Services and Database updates.
+## This Lab use Github Actions workflow for Creation of Azure Services and Database updates.

 As Part of this Labs, we are performing following tasks.